 Main anchorage near downtown Key West

 I like this anchorage at the end of the trip.
-Celebrate your final night and share stories about your adventure during a night on the town.
+Celebrate your final night and share stories about your adventures boating to the Dry Tortugas during a night on the town.

 Boca Grande Key